 Central Park Terrace at North End of Mall, Detail of Ornamental Panel in Niches under arcade.
 Collection: Central Park Drawings

 The collection also contains drawings for 61 other parks throughout the city including the original drawings of Riverside Park, the Museum of Natural History, the Metropolitan Museum of Art, and the only extant pre-1934 drawings relating to City Hall Park, and Gracie Mansion.
-Among this group are drawings by McKim, Mead and White for Washington Arch in Washington Square Park and New York Public Library facade drawings for Bryant Park by Thomas Hastings of Carerre and Hastings.
+Among this group are drawings by McKim, Mead and White for the Washington Arch in Washington Square Park and New York Public Library facade drawings for Bryant Park by Thomas Hastings of Carerre and Hastings.